Loudoun County Combined Fire and Rescue System: Company/station histories

 Establishing its roots in 1952 as Loudoun County's first rescue squad, the members of the Hamilton community were volunteering their time and skills long before Station 17 was renamed in 1979.
 The Hamilton Volunteer Rescue Squad serves the town of Hamilton and its surrounding areas, including Paeonian Springs and Waterford, and are the "second due" units in Purcellville and Leesburg.
 In addition to BLS & ALS operations, Company 17 also utilizes a boat unit, a heavy rescue unit (Rescue 617), and a bike team.
 These specialty units are staffed primarily by the HVRS Special Operations Division.
 Company 17 is supplemented by career staffing during the day, who also operate the county chase unit ALS601 – career personnel put in service a medic unit which operates within the first due, or as the ALS chase for non-first due calls.
 Hamilton received a new ambulance in October 2013, A617C, which being county-owned, deviates from the green color scheme of HVRS, and is red, following county colors.
 A617C is the primary response unit when LCFR Career Staff are on duty.
 A617 and A617B are owned and primarily operated by the volunteers of Hamilton Rescue.
 HVRS also received a Utility unit in late December 2013, also to be operated by the HVRS Special Operations.
-In a March 2018 inter-department memo, it was announced that HVRS had decommissioned it's swiftwater rescue team.
+In a March 2018 inter-department memo, it was announced that HVRS had decommissioned its swiftwater rescue team.